Personal Coach & Referral Network

 Step 1: Come up with a hypothetical product or service that benefits your community;

-Step 2: Obtain a Participant Competition Number (PCN) by convincing an adult sponsor to complete the registration/fee process by going to www.AtheldaScotia.com, clicking onto “Connect Now,” or “Services,” then “YEEP Competition Registration.”
+Step 2: Obtain a Participant Competition Number (PCN) by convincing an adult sponsor to complete the registration process by going to www.AtheldaScotia.com, clicking onto “Connect Now,” or “Services,” then “YEEP Competition Registration.”
 Add the participants name and hypothetical idea in the “Message” section.
-The $20.00 registration fee may also be made via check, payable to YEEP, and mailed to Post Office Box 7, Brunswick, Maryland 21716.
+A $20.00 registration fee (when required) may also be made via check, payable to YEEP, and mailed to Post Office Box 7, Brunswick, Maryland 21716.

-Step 3: Practice your “Elevator Pitch,” and convince as many people as possible to e-mail a vote, using your name and PCN, to ;
+Step 3: Practice your “Elevator Pitch,” and convince as many people as possible to e-mail a vote, using your name and PCN, to YEEP.Competition@gmail.com;

 Step 4: Share your progress and “Elevator Pitch” practice events on social media.
 Don’t forget to hashtag (#) or tag YEEP and AtheldaScotia;